pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 - **scan policy**: Defines what to do with the results taken from scanning the source code and image produced.
 For more information, see [ScanPolicy section](#scan-policy).

-- **source scan template**: A template of how Jobs should be created for scanning the source code.
+- **source scan template**: A template of how jobs are created for scanning the source code.
 For more information, see [ScanTemplate section](#scan-template).

-- **image scan template**: A template of how Jobs should be created for scanning the image produced by the supply chain.
+- **image scan template**: A template of how jobs are created for scanning the image produced by the supply chain.
 For more information, see [ScanTemplate section](#scan-template).